 1959 Pan American Games

 Venezuela went 6-1 to claim the title.
 José Flores led the event with 3 triples while Jose Perez was 2-0 on the mound, as was 18-year-old Luis Penalver, about to embark on a 19-year minor league career, mostly in AAA.
+Venezuela wrapped up the tournament with a 6-2 win over Puerto Rico in the gold medal game.

 Puerto Rico won Silver, thanks to a 5-1 record.
 Irmo Figueroa led the competition in average (.500) while Carlos Pizarro had the most hits (12).
 Reinaldo Vazquez led in RBI (10) and tied for the home run lead with 2.

-United States won Bronze at 4-3; their 3-2 win over Cuba helped them lock up the Medal.
+United States won Bronze at 4-3; their 3-2 10-inning win over Cuba helped them lock up the Medal.
 Alan Hall tied for the homer lead with two.
 Charles Davis had the best ERA (0.69).
 Future Hall-of-Famer Lou Brock was 1 for 10.
 They were managed by J. Kyle Anderson.

 Cuba had a very disappointing tourney, going 2-4 and failing to take a medal, a contrast with the upcoming Fidel Castro era teams that won 10 Pan Am Games Gold Medals in a row.
 Urbano Gonzalez hit .353 and Pedro Chavez was 5 for 9.